ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

 The configuration system allows a user to override any defined configuration parameter with a JSON object named `"target_overrides"`.

 The keys in the `"target_overrides"` section are the names of a target that the overrides apply to, or the special wildcard `*` that applies to all targets.
+This `*` special key must be the 1st object in the section.
 The values within the `"target_overrides"` section are objects that map configuration parameters, as printed by `mbed compile --config`, to new values.
 See the example `"target_overrides"` section below.

 ```JSON
 "target_overrides": {